OokTech/TW5-Bob/Configuration.md

     update loop.
 The value is in ms. Default: `200`.
 Smaller values may cause more race conditions.
 Larger values make the server wait longer before saving a tiddler.
+- `servingFiles` this lists the prefixes and folders that hold files that can be served.
+  - The items in this are in the form `prefix: /path/to/folder`, see the file server documentation for more.
 - `acceptance` this is a setting for accepting that you will get no help if you do something that requires it to be set.
 These are things that are either insecure or have a very good chance of breaking your wiki.
 You will get no